arithdon/git-intro/doc/git_fundamentals.md

 ![file life cycle](data/git_file_lifecycle.png "file life cycle")

-## Branches
+## Branch

-Branches are just pointers to a commit object.
+Branch is just pointer to a commit object.

 The following diagram[^2] shows different branches in a repository: